unoplatform/uno/doc/articles/get-started-dotnet-new.md

 > [!IMPORTANT]
 > Installing the templates is done per dotnet CLI version.
 Meaning that the templates are installed for the version shown by `dotnet --version`.
 If you tried to use the templates with a version different than the one you used for installing, you'll get "No templates found matching: '<template-name>'." error.
 >
 > This is common when using `global.json` that alters the .NET CLI/SDK version.
-Specifically, it's common for UI Test template.
+Specifically, it's common for the UI Test template.

 [!include[getting-help](use-uno-check-inline.md)]

 ## Uno Platform Blank Application

-This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Skia/GTK (Windows, Linux, macOS) and Skia/Wpf (Windows 7 and 10).
+This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Skia/GTK (Windows, Linux, macOS), and Skia/Wpf (Windows 7 and 10).

 A basic example:
 ```